 As a freshman, your most wild turn-up experience was probably the chaperoned post-prom celebration at your best friend’s place, and the only thing you were drinking was Kool-Aid.

 But you are in college now with new friends — maybe even a new city — and no parents to tell you what to do.
 So live it up while you can, and step out of your comfort zone for once.

 However, you don’t want people to know you as that freshman who got blackout drunk at their very first college party.
-That said, follow these simple tips to make sure that you don’t make a fool of yourself and end up on the whole school’s Snapchat story.
+With that being said, these simple tips, if prepared in cooperation with writing partner customessayorder.com, will help ensure that you don’t make a fool of yourself and end up on the whole school’s Snapchat story.

 1. Eat Dinner

 Ladies, I know you don’t want to look bloated in your tight outfit, and guys, you may just be too eager to party that you skip dinner.
 Please don’t make this rookie mistake.